Al Jazeera logo

 Dig deeper on this story with frequently asked questions.

-The cancellation, along with the postponement of Secretary of State Marco Rubio's meeting with Russian Foreign Minister Lavrov, complicated broader US-Russia discussions and delayed potential future high-level engagements.
+The cancellation led to further setbacks in diplomatic relations, including the postponement of Secretary of State Marco Rubio's meeting with Russian Foreign Minister Lavrov, delaying broader discussions and potential high-level engagements between the two countries.

 History